Categories:Scraping Tools,Proxy

 • Fixed pricing regardless of complexity: $1.50 per 1K charges the same for static HTML and JavaScript-heavy pages, penalizing simple scraping where lighter parameters would suffice.

-• Slower than Scrape.do: 10.6s trails Scrape.do’s 4.7s.
-Still significantly faster than Oxylabs, but the speed gap is noticeable when scraping high volumes.
+• Slower than Scrape.do: Still meaningfully faster than Oxylabs, but you'll feel the gap against Scrape.do when running high volumes.

 • Pay-per-GB proxy model creates unpredictability: Like Oxylabs, the residential proxy product charges $8/GB with bandwidth-based billing that varies based on page sizes, making budget forecasting difficult.